schoolofdevops/openshift-labguide/chapters/10_kubernetes_autoscaling.md

 ##### Summary

-In this lab, you have successfull configured and demonstrated dynamic scaling ability of kubernetes using horizontalpodautoscalers.
+In this lab, you have successfull configured and demonstrated dynamic scaling ability of openshift using horizontalpodautoscalers.
 You have also learnt about a new **jobs** controller type for running one off or batch jobs.

 ##### Reading List